Definition and Examples of Leveraged Loans

 - The interest rate on a leveraged loan tends to be higher than the rate borrowers may get on other types of loans.

-- Leveraged loans generally have variable interest rates, which are tied to LIBOR (although LIBOR is expected to be discontinued after 2021).
+- Leveraged loans generally have variable interest rates, which are tied to overnight lending rates.